CJendantix/ui_forge/README.md

 - `item_display: Callable[[tuple[str, dict], bool], tuple[str, int]]` *optional* - an argument that allows users to overwrite the way items are listed

 #### functionalities
-- `none`
-    Does nothing.
-Will not inhibit functionality of global args.
 - `run_function`
     Runs a function with arbitrary arguments